serdarakyol/lights_control/README.md

 # Light of Controls
 This repository's goal is control to lights via your own voice.
 You can create your own dataset, train and predict with this repository.
+You can watch how it works on that [LINK](https://www.youtube.com/watch?v=VgyQ9GypmzA)
 # USAGE
 ```
 $ virtualenv env